crownstone/crownstone-lib-nodejs-sse/README.md

 interface DataChangeEvent {
   type:        "dataChange",
   subType:     "users"   | "spheres" | "stones" | "locations",
   operation:   "create"  | "delete"  | "update"
   sphere:      SphereData,
   changedItem: NameIdSet,
 }

+// When a Crownstone was switched, you can get this one instead:

+interface SwitchStateUpdateEvent {
+  type:        "switchStateUpdate",
+  subtype:     "stone",
+  sphere:       SphereData,
+  crownstone:   CrownstoneData,
+}

 // With subtypes: